 Richland Center is a somewhat small city located in the state of Wisconsin.
 With a population of 5,013 people and three constituent neighborhoods, Richland Center is the 139th largest community in Wisconsin.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Richland Center is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Richland Center isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Richland Center are a mix of both white- and blue-collar jobs.
 Overall, Richland Center is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Richland Center who work in office and administrative support (11.21%), management occupations (10.27%), and sales jobs (8.77%).
+There are especially a lot of people living in Richland Center who work in office and administrative support (11.98%), management occupations (9.96%), and sales jobs (8.02%).

-Richland Center is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Richland Center doesn't have a public transportation system that people use for their commute.

-In terms of college education, Richland Center is nearly on par with the US average for all cities of 21.84%: 20.23% of adults 25 and older in Richland Center have a bachelor's degree or advanced degree.
+The education level of Richland Center citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.24% of adults 25 and older in Richland Center have a college degree.

 The people who call Richland Center home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Richland Center residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Richland Center include Irish, Norwegian, English, and Polish.